umee-network/umee/docs/architecture/ADR-009-liquidity-mining.md

 This math only works if users are forced to claim rewards every time their locked amount increases or decreases (thus, locked amount is known to have stayed constant between any two claims).
 Our implementation is less complex than F1 because there is no equivalent to slashing  in `x/incentive`.

-There is no iteration over accounts ever, but storage per locked `(address,LockedDenom,tier)` is a bit large, with an `sdk.Int` for the amount itself and one `sdk.Dec` for each `RewardDenom` that has ever been associated with the `LockedDenom` in question.
+There is no iteration over accounts ever, but storage per locked `(address,LockedDenom,tier)` is a bit large, with an `sdk.Int` for the amount itself and one `sdk.DecCoin` for each `RewardDenom` that has ever been associated with the `LockedDenom` in question.

 ### Claiming Rewards